BOI FAQs: Answers for Reporting LLCs and More

 Congress has passed this new requirement as part of the CTA, tasking FinCEN with gathering and storing BOI Reports.
 FinCEN will then be able to use this information to investigate financial crimes, like money laundering, terrorism, trafficking, and more.

-What goes into the BOI Report?
+What Goes Into the BOI Report?

 Business information: